DmarshalTU/jjzettel/README.md

 jjzettel is a terminal-based knowledge management system designed for teams.
 It combines the power of Zettelkasten note-taking methodology with Jujutsu's modern version control system.
 Every note is a commit, and every link between notes creates a knowledge graph that grows with your organization.

+**Simple Architecture**: No server or middleware needed.
+Each client directly accesses a shared Jujutsu repository, making collaboration natural and distributed.

 ## ✨ Features

 - **📝 Note Management**: Create, edit, view, and delete notes